adonisv79/auth0-samples/README.md

 * Single Page Apps (React, Vue, Angular etc) - this sample shows a simple ReactJS Single Page app authentication.
   * spa-client - this is the ReactJS client project.
+  * spa-serve - this is the ReactJS client project.
+  Full guid is in the [SPA Guide](/docs/SPA_GUIDE.md)